DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-24-collecting-references-after-offer.md

 The approach we adopted was a compromise between improving the experience for candidates and not requiring too much change from providers.

+## Research and engagement

+We did research with candidates, providers and people who give references.

+We did usability testing with 5 candidates.
+We found that they preferred the new process, although we needed to make the change clearer in the initial application.

+We sent a survey to providers, did some usability testing, and ran a series of presentations.
+This showed that there was some apprehension about the new process, and a need to be reassured that it would not adversely affect their recruitment.

+We spoke to 7 referees, and tested the new process with them.
+They preferred the new process, and said it would save them time.

 ## Future considerations

 We will review the success of the new process midway through the cycle in November.